ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 >
 > There are a few good practices that we should obey when doing our multiprocessing, and this is where the extra code comes in.
 > Firstly, we should plan for when things go bad.
-> If we were running our program, and the user presses <CTRL>+C, then we want the program to exit.
+> If we were running our program, and the user presses <kbd>CTRL+C</kbd>, then we want the program to exit.
 > However, by default only the current process (the parent) will exit, and the others will continue on their way.
 > By wrapping our `pool.map` in a `try/except` clause we can catch the keyboard interrupt and then close the program in a nicer way.
 {: .callout}